ts-23/qanTommy/README.md

 - Not all files were covered by tests to save time, but hopefully enough to represent.
 - The config in packages are not all reused across the apps and packages.
 - Ideally all packages and apps should use the same bundler to reduce complexity and inconsistencies.
-- Card component is very opinioted.
+- Card component is very opinionated.
 In a well-designed design system, it would be more agnostic, and use compound components technique.
 Example: (https://ui.shadcn.com/docs/components/card).
 - I have a presentation with diagrams to go deep dive into my own scalable and flexible FE architecture, if given the oppurtunity.
 - Git commit history was kept reasonably clean, but in production it would be squashed to represent 1 commit per feature for most scenarios, with exceptions.
 - In the challenge I used Mantine to speed things up, but preferably headless components such as React-Aria or Shadcn provides more flexibility.